 Are Medical Dictation Devices Necessary?

 The shift in medical documentation has created a void for numerous solution based tools and devices to fill.
-As costs, security risks, and the COVID-19 pandemic continue to steer physicians away from medical scribes, many are choosing to adopt medical dictation devices instead.
+As costs, security risks, and the COVID-19 pandemic continue to steer clinicians away from medical scribes, many are choosing to adopt medical dictation devices instead.

 Medical dictation devices, in their truest form, are voice capturing tools that healthcare providers use to generate a spoken medical report.
 Usually, these dictated reports are then sent off to third party medical transcriptionists to be crafted into a medical note and applied into an EHR.

 Medical dictation devices have proved valuable to healthcare providers since the HITECH Act drastically changed medical documentation, but to understand their value and necessity we must understand how medical dictation devices work and differ from one another.

 Traditional Medical Dictation Devices

-Traditional medical dictation devices are tools that record a physician’s voice and convert it to a secure audio file.
+Traditional medical dictation devices are tools that record a clinician's voice and convert it to a secure audio file.
 These devices are most commonly used after a patient visit and allow healthcare professionals to use their voice to record the proper medical information.
-Physicians use dictation devices as a replacement for typing.
+Clinicians use dictation devices as a replacement for typing.

 These dictated reports contain a patient’s medical history and new diagnoses, as well as plans for treatment and care that were discussed during a visit.
 The recording is then sent of to a HIPAA compliant medical transcriptionist who converts the audio file into a SOAP medical note.
-In the wake of a shifting healthcare landscape, these devices have done well to relieve physicians of some of their clerical load.
+In the wake of a shifting healthcare landscape, these devices have done well to relieve clinicians of some of their clerical load.

 Advanced Medical Dictation Devices

 Typically, dictated audio files captured by a traditional dictation device (like those discussed above) must be sent to a certified transcriptionist in order to be documented and transcribed into a medical note.
 Now, however, there are a handful of emerging dictation companies that rely on the power of AI, speech-to-text technology and voice recognition software to remove the transcriptionist altogether.